Visit our new website. We'd appreciate your feedback!

-If you’re keen to soak up additional Secret Garden experiences, you can extend your dream trip by jumping on a train to the north of England.
+Fans keen to soak up additional Secret Garden experiences can extend their dream trip by jumping on a train to the north of England.
 With travel taking approximately four and a half hours to York, this leg of our great horticultural tour will take visitors to another key filming location, Helmsley Walled Garden.

-Longing to explore more of Yorkshire’s natural charms?
-Add a visit to Scampston Walled Garden to your list.
+Those longing to explore more of Yorkshire’s natural charms should add a visit to Scampston Walled Garden to their list.
 The charming venue combines wonderfully innovative, contemporary design elements from renowned Dutch landscape gardener Piet Oudolf within the original kitchen garden walls, adjacent to the stunning 18th century Capability Brown parkland – a fascinating juxtaposition of modern and historic gardening in Britain.

 A bucket-list destination for many, Harrogate is home to another unmissable Yorkshire garden, RHS Garden Harlow Carr.
-Nestled in the quaint northern countryside, if you’re chasing your next flower-fix you can imagine yourself ambling through the therapeutic Lakeside Gardens, marvelling at the Queen Mother’s Lake and breathing in the glorious aroma of the Scented Foliage Gardens.
+Nestled in the quaint northern countryside, those chasing their next flower-fix can imagine themselves ambling through the therapeutic Lakeside Gardens, marvelling at the Queen Mother’s Lake and breathing in the glorious aroma of the Scented Foliage Gardens.